Farama-Foundation/ViZDoom/README.md

 - [Obsidian](https://github.com/dashodanger/Obsidian) - Doom random map generator, a continuation of OBLIGE.
 - [LevDoom](https://github.com/TTomilin/LevDoom) - Generalization benchmark in ViZDoom featuring difficulty levels in visual complexity.
 - [COOM](https://github.com/hyintell/COOM) - Continual learning benchmark in ViZDoom offering task sequences with diverse objectives.

+If you have a cool project that uses ViZDoom or could be interesting to ViZDoom community, feel free to open PR to add it to this list!

 ## Contributions